 In 1639, while the Earl and his Countess were at home, part of the castle including the kitchen fell into the sea; seven cooks went with the kitchen but an itinerant cobbler was said to have survived in a corner of the vanished room.

 The 1641 rebellion saw the castle besieged by an Irish army and the surrounding village burnt, the castle held out under the command of a Captain Digsby and was relieved by the Earl.
 Most of the Scottish settlers and merchants escaped to Scotland before the village was destroyed by fire.

 General Munro arrived here in 1642 with a large army, some thousand foot soldiers, two troops of cavalry and field guns - he is said to have arrested and imprisoned the Earl in Carrickfergus, ransacked Dunluce and other castle belonging to the Earl as well as burning Glenarm.

 The Earl re-occupied Dunluce Castle after 1666 and lived there until his death in 1683.
-Oliver Plunkett, the Archbishop of Armagh who had at the time been recently canonized, was a visitor during this period and described it as a 'palace washed on all sides by the sea'.
+Oliver Plunkett, the Archbishop of Armagh who had been recently canonized, was a visitor and described it as a 'palace washed on all sides by the sea'.

-The Battle of the Boyne in 1690 had repercussions for the McDonnells who had supported the cause of James II, Dunluce Castle was abandoned and Ballymagarry House nearby became the Earl of Antrim's main residence, part of its structure and garden walls are still standing.
-A barn survives with a massive oak roof said to have come from Dunluce Castle after it was deserted.
+The Battle of the Boyne in 1690 had repercussions for the MacDonnells who had supported the cause of the deposed King James II.
+Dunluce Castle was abandoned and Ballymagarry House nearby became the Earl's main residence, part of its structure and garden walls are still standing.
+A barn survives with massive oak beams said to have come from Dunluce Castle after it was deserted.

-Ballymagarry was destroyed by a fire in 1745 after which Glenarm Castle became the principal seat of the Earl of Antrim which is still the clan seat of the McDonnells.
+Ballymagarry was destroyed by a fire in 1745 after which Glenarm Castle became the principal seat of the Earl of Antrim and the MacDonnell clan.

 1 - 3